 - Do you always let them play alone in the street?

 Your greatest fear is realized.
 The caseworker decides that your kids are at extreme risk of serious harm — they could get hit by a car, after all — and contacts the police.
 The police come, take your kids away, and put them into temporary foster care.
-Although a judge ultimately finds the neglect claim to be baseless, it takes two weeks before you get your kids back.
+Although a judge finds the neglect claim to be baseless, it takes two weeks to get your kids back.

 Two whole weeks.

-Your reaction to a nightmare like this may be to call a lawyer.
-With good reason.
+Your reaction to a nightmare like this may be to call a lawyer — with good reason.

 Filing a Civil Rights Case

-- There was a violation of your Constitutional or federal statutory rights (a civil rights violation)
+- There was a violation of your constitutional or federal statutory rights (a civil rights violation).

-- The violation was committed by someone acting under “color of law"
+- The violation was committed by someone acting under "color of law."

 Civil Rights Violation

 The first element is a violation of your federal rights.
 This is the harder of the two elements to prove.
-When DCFS is involved, two federal rights come into play more than others: the right to be free from unreasonable searches and seizures, and the right to due process.
+When DCFS is involved, two federal rights come into play more than others: the right to be free from unreasonable searches and seizures and the right to due process.

-1. Searches and Seizures
+Searches and Seizures

-2. Due Process
+Due Process

-You also have the right to due process under the Fifth and 14th Amendments.
-The phrase “due process" involves many things, but some basics include the right to notice that the government is going to do something, the chance to tell your side of the story, and an impartial judge who decides whether the government can do it.
+You also have the right to due process under the Fifth and 14th amendments.
+The phrase "due process" involves many things, but some basics include the right to notice that the government is going to do something, the chance to tell your side of the story, and an impartial judge who decides whether the government can do it.

 If DCF took your child permanently without telling you first, they would violate your due process rights.
-Similarly, if your child were placed in foster care permanently without a judge hearing any evidence, that too would violate your rights.
+Similarly, if your child were placed in foster care permanently without a judge hearing any evidence, that, too, would violate your rights.

-Under “Color of Law"
+Under 'Color of Law'

 Consider Consulting a Civil Rights Attorney